Discover over 500 years of coins forged in the Royal Mint.

 This permanent exhibition at the Tower of London features rare and unique objects from the Royal Mint Museum's collection.

-Learn about some of the most famous monarchs who reigned over the Mint and how their coins reflected power struggles and politics.
+Discover some of the most famous monarchs who reigned over the Mint and how their coins reflected power struggles and politics.

 The exhibition was developed in partnership with the Royal Mint Museum, the independent charity and museum that looks after the collection and archives of the Royal Mint.